 Badger is an incredible, short-legged, omnivorous animal commonly found in North America and most of Europe as far as southern Scandinavia.
-The honey badger is found in most parts of sub-Saharan Africa, including the southern Levant, Turkmenistan and Arabian Desert, , and India while the Javan ferret-badger lives in Indonesia, and the Bornean ferret-badger lives in Malaysia.
+The honey badger is found in most parts of sub-Saharan Africa, including the southern Levant, Turkmenistan, the Arabian Desert, and India while the Javan ferret-badger lives in Indonesia, and the Bornean ferret-badger lives in Malaysia.
 There are three major species of badgers: the black, grey and white badger.
-However, the European Badger we know is only one of nearly a dozen in the family that cover most of the world between them.
+However, the European Badger we know is only one of nearly a dozen in the family that covers most of the world between them.
 The African Badger – honey badger (Mellivora capensis) is also known as the ratel and is found in Africa, South East Asian and the Indian sub-continent.
 Here are 20 interesting facts about badgers.
-One of the Badger facts indicate that they are the largest terrestrial mustelids in Africa.
+One of the Badger facts indicates that they are the largest terrestrial mustelids in Africa.

 Badger Facts – General